-During the financial year, the Audit Committee in the discharge of its duties and functions carried out the following activities:-
+The Audit Committee in the discharge of its duties and functions carried out the following activities in respect of the year under review:-

-- Reviewed the unaudited quarterly financial results and audited financial statements for the Group to ensure compliance with approved accounting standards and adherence to other regulatory requirements prior to submission to the Board for consideration and approval; - (b) Reviewed and assessed the significant issues set out in the management letter arising from the audit of the Group by the External Auditors for the financial year and seeks clarification and explanations from Management of the Company on issues noted in the audit reports. - (c) Reviewed and discussed with the External Auditors on their audit plan, the nature and scope of work, the timetable, as well as new developments on accounting standards and regulatory requirements; - (d) Reviewed the assistance provided by Management to the External Auditors during the course of their audit; - (e) Reviewed and discussed the audit activities of the Internal Auditors. - (f) Reviewed and discussed the re-appointment of the External Auditors and the audit fees; - (g) Reviewed the recurrent related party transactions; and - (h) Reviewed the draft Audit Committee Report and Statement on Internal Controls for inclusion in the 2011 Annual Report.
+- (a) Reviewed the unaudited quarterly financial results and audited financial statements for the Group to ensure compliance with approved accounting standards and adherence to other regulatory requirements prior to submission to the Board for consideration and approval; - (b) Reviewed and assessed the significant issues set out in the management letter arising from the audit of the Group by the External Auditors for the financial year and seeks clarification and explanations from Management of the Company on issues noted in the audit reports. - (c) Reviewed and discussed with the External Auditors on their audit plan, the nature and scope of work, the timetable, as well as new developments on accounting standards and regulatory requirements; - (d) Reviewed the assistance provided by Management to the External Auditors during the course of their audit; - (e) Reviewed, discussed and approved the audit activities of the Internal Auditors. - (f) Reviewed and discussed the re-appointment of the External Auditors and the audit fees; - (g) Review the recurrent related party transactions; and - (h) Reviewed the draft Audit Committee Report and Statement on Risk Management and Internal Controls for inclusion in the 2012 Annual Report.